starandtina/JavaScript-Snippets/README.md

 ## backbone.baseview.js

-A Backbone base view helping you managing its lifecycle and sub views.
+A Backbone base view helping you mange its lifecycle and sub views.